-- 2. One or two Syringe Racks for placing the Hamilton syringes in sequence of the SUIT protocol. - 3.
-A Tube Rack with 50 ml tubes for the washing procedure:
+- 1. Hamilton syringes according to the specific SUIT protocol. - 2.
+One or two Syringe Racks for placing the Hamilton syringes in sequence of the SUIT protocol. - 3.
+A Tube Rack with 50 mL tubes for the washing procedure:

-step Pre-wash Distilled water All syringes H 2 O Distilled water Syringes used for chemicals with H 2 O as solvent EtOH EtOH 100% Syringes used for chemicals with EtOH or DMSO as solvent Additional E.g. distilled water Inhibitor syringes used for chemicals with H 2 O as solvent, e.g. malonic acid
+Washing step Tube filled with Use for Pre-wash H 2 O Distilled water Distilled water All syringes Syringes used for chemicals with H 2 O as solvent EtOH EtOH 100% Syringes used for chemicals with EtOH or DMSO as solvent Additional E.g. distilled water Inhibitor syringes used for chemicals with H 2 O as solvent, e.g. malonic acid

-4. A beaker for waste.

-5. Wipes for cleaning the needle and glass barrel.
+- 4. A beaker for waste. - 5.
+Wipes for cleaning the needle and glass barrel.